Setting Goals for Success

 Failure is good.
 No one should reach every single goal they set out for.
 I don’t reach or else I’d have a condo in the Keys and a helluva fishing boat.

-In truth, if I reach 50-60% of my goals (usually have 4-5 going at once), I’m doing fantastic because they are big, far-stretching goals that take many subgoals to reach them.
+In truth, if I reach 50-60% of my goals (usually have 4-5 going at once), I’m doing fantastic because they are big, far-stretching goals that take many subgoals to reach.
 If you hit every single one of your goals, you might want to dream bigger!

 So, what are your goals this year?
 Is it to “get in shape“?
 Well, let’s make that measurable.
 Here are a few options

 - Bring your lunch every day to work for an entire week